Seijun Suzuki – An Annotated Filmography (1956-1963)

 suzuki2

 Investigative conspiracy film.
-I think it was my friend Guilherme Gaspar who defined it with “and by the middle of the film I had no idea what was going on so I knew it wa really a Suzuki film”.
-It is certainly one of his first films in which the taste to privilege individual films over routine narrative takes over.
-The effect here is reinforcing its disorientating quality, the certainty that one is pushed towards an oppressive crime world without escapes.
+I think it was my friend Guilherme Gaspar who describe it with “and by the middle of the film I had no idea what was going on, so I knew it was really a Suzuki film”.
+It is certainly one of his first movies in which the taste for privileged individual moments over routine narrative takes over.
+The effect reinforces its disorientating quality, the certainty that one is pushed towards an oppressive crime world without escape.

 The Sleep Beast Within (1960)

-In a certain way a perfect complement to Take Aim at the Police Van.
-Again, a crime underworld crashes wih respectable Japanese society.
-In both films there’s the same suggestion that the distance between the ordinary Japanese and criminal world from Nikkatsu films is very small.
-Suzuki’s eye for composition is in form and it is one of his more direct attacks on post war Japan.
+In a certain way, a perfect complement to Take Aim at the Police Van.
+Again, a crime underworld crashes with respectable Japanese society.
+In both movies, there’s the same suggestion that the distance between the ordinary Japanese and criminal world from Nikkatsu films is very small.
+Suzuki’s eye for composition is in form, and it is one of his more direct attacks on post-war Japan.

 Smashing the O-Line (1960)

-Another of Suzuki’s routine thrillers, on this one putting an amoral journalist in a dilemma when his personal life slides towards the underworld.
-Like Take Aim at the Police Van the fragmentary style reinforces a disorienting and oppressive world.
+Another of Suzuki’s early routine thrillers, in this one an amoral journalist is put in a dilemma when his personal life slides towards the underworld.
+Like Take Aim at the Police Van, the fragmentary style reinforces a disorienting and oppressive world.
 Some very good action scenes.

 Everything Goes Wrong (1960)